nselem/yeast-genomics/_episodes/01-introduction.md

 1. 8 different types of spirits
 2. 11 different states
-3. They will serve as reference
+3. They will serve as references

 :::::::::::::::::::::::::